wilsonmar/wilsonmar.github.io/_posts/2023-12-25-azure-key-vault.md

 9. The client runs app commands using the updated JWT UID token.
 <br /><br />

 Machines installed with Akeyless identify other machines in the network to ensure the data received is authentic.
 Akeyless uses its own plugin to allow the Vault and environment to interact in a secure fashion.
-Akeyless offers their "Universal Secrets Connector"
+Akeyless offers their "Universal Secrets Connector".
 Akeyless removes the need for secret zero entirely through their  packaged within their "Vaultless Platform".

 The process begins with a starter token created by a human employee that’s used once to authenticate the plugin.
 From there, Akeyless issues its own tokens and begins authenticating applications.
 That token is replaced by a new one in the next use for a specified amount of time.